bcasella/words/README.md

 ## License

-You are free to use this code under the MIT licencse: http://www.opensource.org/licenses/mit-license.php
+You are free to use this code under the MIT license: http://www.opensource.org/licenses/mit-license.php